I’m having thoughts of suicide right now.

 What should I do?

 We are so very sorry to hear that you are in so much pain.
 We’re glad you’re still here.
 Please know that you are not alone.
+When your mental health is at a low point, it can feel like it’s taking over your life.
+The world can be difficult and unfair, but there are ways to find hope for yourself.

 To speak to a caring, trained counselor, call or text any of these numbers: